 With so many networking options for SMEs of all sizes, you won’t have to worry about finding alternatives to BNI when looking to market your small accountancy firm.

-Just make sure to know your fundamental goal for wanting to make new connections in the first place as this will help you make the right choice for you and your firm, helping you to build strong connections and drive your business growth in the direction that you want.
+Just make sure to know your fundamental goal for wanting to make new connections in the first place.
+This will help you make the right choice for you and your firm, helping you to build strong connections and drive your business growth in the direction that you want.